19317362/conan-sync/README.md

 # conan-sync

+This is forked from (https://github.com/timdaman/conan-sync).

+Many thanks to the auther.

 This is a utility for sending all the contents of one conan(https://conan.io/) server to another.
 This is helpful when migrating to a new conan server or to create and maintain a replica of a conan server.